 I really do not like visiting the dentist, is there anything you can do to help me relax?

 We understand many people are nervous about going to the dentist.
 So, we strive to create a relaxing atmosphere.
 For entertainment and distraction, we have headphones and DVD movies available in all rooms so you can keep your mind on more pleasant things.
-And for the more complex procedures, we also offer laughing gas and oral sedation to keep you comfortable and relaxed.

 What type of tooth whitening do you offer?

 We use the Nite White®, an at home teeth whitening system.
 The Peppermint Cream flavored whitening gel is applied by the patient at home with a tray that is custom fitted by the dentist.
 The gel whitens the teeth while the patient sleeps, with amazing results in only 7-10 nights.